-The grappling submission often called the Achilles lock, straight footlock, straight ankle lock, botinha (in portuguese) or ashi-hishigi in judo, is defined by the position of the foot, which should be wrapped around the aggressors arm with the top of the foot being tucked on the armpit.
-In Brazilian jiu jitsu, and although this finishing move had existed for many years, it wasn’t until 2010 that the gi facet of the sport truly embraced the botinha, which became one of the style’s most common submissions.
+The grappling submission often called the Achilles lock, straight footlock, straight ankle lock, botinha (in Portuguese) or ashi-hishigi in judo, is defined by the position of the foot, which should be wrapped around the aggressor’s arm with the top of the foot tucked on the armpit.
+In Brazilian jiu-jitsu, and although this finishing move had existed for many years, it wasn’t until 2010 that the gi facet of the sport truly embraced the botinha, which became one of the style’s most common submissions.
 This was largely due to the innovations brought in by Rodrigo Cavaca, after his time spent in the US learning footlock techniques from Roli Delgado and Max Bishop, the later one a Hayastan footlock expert.

 The History of the Straight Ankle Lock/ Achilles Lock/ Botinha

 Contrary to common belief, Helio Gracie was in fact a fan of the straight ankle lock during his early vale-tudo (no-holds-barred) career, as shown on a news report from the newspaper “O Globo” back in 1932 (see image).
-In this small extract the journalist goes over the favourite submissions of George Gracie, Helio and their rival Haroldo Brito.
+In this small extract, the journalist goes over the favorite submissions of George Gracie, Helio, and their rival Haroldo Brito.
 Helio mentioning the ankle lock as his dearest.

-The surge in straight ankle lock attacks in the world of competitive jiu jitsu (gi), which came in the early 2010 decade, was largely owed to the success of Rodrigo Cavaca and his students who brought great innovations to the sport’s mainstream, specially from the 50/50 guard, adding a lapel grip (instead of the old hand on shin-hand on wrist).
+The surge in straight ankle lock attacks in the world of competitive jiu-jitsu (gi), which came in the early 2010 decade, was largely owed to the success of Rodrigo Cavaca and his students who brought great innovations to the sport’s mainstream, especially from the 50/50 guard, adding a lapel grip (instead of the old hand on shin-hand on the wrist).
 This “new” control allowed the attacker enough mobility to drive away from the foot and turn the submission into an attack to the top of the foot, instead of the Achilles tendon.